 The 2019 Lighthouse Labs Student Outcomes report shows that 93% of graduates are hired within 120 days of bootcamp completion, at an average starting salary ranging between $45,000 – $52,000.

 I would say that the graduate hire rate is quite accurate.
 Unless you were absolutely terrible at bootcamp and have no social skills whatsoever, most people who wanted a job after bootcamp got a job.

 The salary range for fresh grads seems a little bit high, and could be skewed a bit towards the upper outliers, but overall it’s pretty accurate.
 It’s a great starting wage for a new graduate and only 12 weeks of education.
 Be aware of the internship salary that lots of grads have to take, which only pays $600/week for the first three months.

 Lighthouse Labs vs Traditional University Degree

-Lighthouse Labs might cost $11,500, but a traditional University degree will cost you much more.
+Lighthouse Labs might cost a lot of money, but a traditional University degree will cost you much more.

 With an average cost of $6,463 per year of a Canadian University, a four-year undergrad degree will cost over $25,000 in tuition alone.